 Are algae types of plants?

 Algae are not plants.
-They just look green like plants due to the presence of photosynthetic pigments.
+Theylook green like plants due to the presence of photosynthetic pigments.

 What is xylem?

 Xylem is a type of transport tissue in plants.
 The basic function of the xylem is to transport water and minerals from roots to stems and leaves.